-The European Conference on Language Learning (ECLL) brings together delegates from many different national, cultural and linguistic backgrounds to Brighton, UK, to present new research and exchange ideas.
+The European Conference on Language Learning (ECLL) brings together delegates from many different national, cultural and linguistic backgrounds to London, UK, to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates working in any area of education, from academics and theorists to policymakers and practitioners, in both the private and public sectors, for challenging debate and stimulating discussions around the latest concepts and newest approaches.

 Conference Theme: “Education and Social Justice: Democratising Education”

 June 29 – July 3, 2016 | The Jurys Inn Brighton Waterfront, Brighton, UK

 This international and interdisciplinary conference, held alongside The European Conference on Education 2016 (ECE2016) and The European Conference on Technology in the Classroom 2016 (ECTC2016) brought together a range of academics and practitioners to discuss new directions of research and discovery in education.
 As with IAFOR’s other events, ECE2016 afforded participants the opportunity for renewing old acquaintances, making new contacts, and networking across higher education and beyond.

 In this conference – one of a series of five held in 2016 on education and social justice – participants were invited to explore and question ways in which education can transcend borders of space, identity, culture and more, and to consider the ways in which education can develop (or hinder) social justice.